Ily1606/Ily-1606/README.md

 <br>

 - 🔭 I’m currently working on to brushing up my skills
-- 🌱 I’m currently learning ReactJS and Tailwind
+- 🌱 I’m currently learning Vue.js and Prisma
 - 👯 I’m looking to collaborate on JavaScript projects
-- 💬 Ask me about PHP, Jquery and JavaScript
+- 💬 Ask me about PHP, Vue.js, NuxtJS, TailwindCSS and JavaScript
 - 📫 How to reach me: <a href="mailto:khuonmatdangthuong45@gmail.com">khuonmatdangthuong45@gmail.com</a>
 - ⚡ Fun fact: Appolo-11 mission uses only 4KB RAM to reach on moon